KJRH-TV: Duopoly with KTPX-TV

-KJRH-DT5

-KJRH-DT5 is the TrueReal-affiliated fifth digital subchannel of KJRH-TV, broadcasting in standard definition on channel 2.5.
-On July 1, 2021, the network was launched on 2.5 and other stations.

-KJRH-DT6

-KJRH-DT6 is the Circle-affiliated sixth digital subchannel of KJRH-TV, broadcasting in standard definition on channel 2.6.
-This subchannel launched on May 17, 2022.

 Programming

 KJRH-TV currently broadcasts the entire NBC network schedule, albeit with variances for certain programs that place them outside of their network-recommended scheduling (as detailed in the section below).
 However, it may preempt some NBC programs in order to air long-form breaking news or severe weather coverage, which may be rebroadcast on tape delay over KJRH's main channel in place of regular overnight programs.
 Station personnel also gives viewers the option of watching the affected shows on NBC's website and mobile app or its cable/satellite video-on-demand service the day after their initial airing.